simpl-php/config/README.md

 var_dump($debug); // bool(true)
 ```

 If you want more flexibility, you can use `.php` files that return arrays of configuration values.
+Any `.php` files in the `config` directory will be automatically parsed and loaded into the config object.

 ```php
 <?php